sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Procedural-Abstraction/topic-sqrt2-1-what-is-procedural-abstraction.rst

 Note that both the parameter name has changed, from ``n`` to ``value`` and the way the result is computed, using addition rather than multiplication.
-Those are the details that have been abtracted away by writing the method.
+Those are the details that have been abstracted away by writing the method.

 The only tricky thing about this is that when you are writing a program and defining your own methods, sometimes you are creating the abstraction and